Skip to main content

 • Once you’re satisfied with the positioning, set the checkbox to opacity: 0 to visually hide it

 And that’s it!
 The default checkbox is now invisibly on top of the SVG, functioning just like a checkbox should, and toggling the state of the SVG using plain old CSS.
-You can use these basic principles in a number of scenarios to inclusively customize checkboxes and radio buttons.
+You can use these basic principles in several scenarios to inclusively customize checkboxes and radio buttons.

 See the Pen